UNITED STATES

 |

 The amortized cost of available-for-sale securities is adjusted for amortization of premiums and accretion of discounts to maturity.
-At March 31, 2022 and December 31, 2021, the balance in the Company’s accumulated other comprehensive loss was composed of activity related to the Company’s available-for-sale marketable securities and equity method investment.
 There were

 The Company's available-for-sale securities that are classified as short-term marketable securities in the condensed consolidated balance sheet mature within one year or less as of the balance sheet date.
 Available-for-sale securities that are classified as noncurrent in the condensed consolidated balance sheet are those that mature after